D-Agar/D-Agar/README.md

-I'm a 2nd year at The University of York, studying for my BEng in Computer Science.
+I'm a final year Computer Science undergraduate, studying at the University of York

 I am interested in:
   - Data Science
   - Machine Learning
   - Software Development
-  - Autonomous Robotic Systems
+  - Robotics (ROS2)

 I have some experience in the following programming languages:
   - Python